EXPLORE HOW INCREDIBLE HIGH SCHOOL CAN BE.

 When it comes to choosing a high school for your child, you DO have choices.
 More families are exploring boarding schools because they are looking for an intentional choice when it comes to their student’s education.
 Now more than ever, students need a connection to their peers, teachers, and the natural environment.

-Colorado Rocky Mountain School is a small boarding school located in the heart of the Rocky Mountains —steps from endless outdoor adventure opportunities.
+Colorado Rocky Mountain School is a small boarding and day school located in the heart of the Rocky Mountains—steps from endless outdoor adventure opportunities.

 CRMS is a place where students are engaged and excited to learn.
 It's a place where they are known by teachers and make friendships that last a lifetime.

 The adventure starts here!
-Every year, we welcome students from across the country.
+Every year, we welcome students from all over the world.
 By empowering teens to make independent connections, CRMS sets students up for success for college and beyond.

 We're happy to offer students and their families the intentional choice when it comes to choosing the right high school.